Campaigners deliver HS2 petition to Downing Street

 The petition against HS2, which would connect London to Birmingham at a cost of £17bn, has about 108,000 signatures.

 Stop HS2 campaign co-ordinator Joe Rukin said: "There is simply no case for HS2, environmentally or economically."

 Birmingham Chamber of Commerce said it is "absolutely vital for economic growth outside of London".

-The scheme would cut commuters' journeys from London to Birmingham to 49 minutes.'Fat cats'
+The scheme would cut commuters' journeys from London to Birmingham to 49 minutes.

 John Lamb, from the chamber, said: "Clearly the business community is behind the development within the core cities of the UK, including Birmingham."